5 Reasons High Fructose Corn Syrup Will Kill You

 2 comments

-Nowadays, media talk about the benefits, or at least the lack of harm, of consuming HFSC (high fructose corn syrup) in our everyday diet.
+Nowadays, the media talk about the benefits, or at least the lack of harm, of consuming HFSC (high fructose corn syrup) in our everyday diet.

-The annual HFCS intake of an average American increased from zero to more than 60 pounds per person, mostly from processed foods, and sugar sweetened beverages.
+The annual HFCS intake of an average American increased from zero to more than 60 pounds per person, mostly from processed foods, and sugar-sweetened beverages.

-The diabetes rates during that period increased more than seven times, and the obesity more than three times.
+The diabetes rates during that period increased more than seven times, and obesity more than three times.
 This is not the only cause, but it certainly can’t be ignored.

-However, the immense print and television advertising Corn Refiners Association’ campaigns try to banish the “myth” that high fructose corn syrup is harmful, and to convince the population that it’s the same as cane sugar, by involving “medical and nutrition experts”.
+However, the immense print and television advertising Corn Refiners Association’s campaigns try to banish the “myth” that high fructose corn syrup is harmful, and to convince the population that it’s the same as cane sugar, by involving “medical and nutrition experts”.

-According to them HFCS is a “natural” product and when used in moderate amounts, it’s a healthy part of everyone’s diet.
+According to them, HFCS is a “natural” product and when used in moderate amounts, it’s a healthy part of everyone’s diet.

-There’s one problem however.
+There’s one problem, however.
 Moderate use of HFCS is a major cause of obesity, heart disease, dementia, cancer, tooth decay, liver failure, and more.

 The Lengths the Corn Industry Will Go To